This page on how to play piano chords deals directly with playing them

 develop your own style as you play.
 Here are some areas to start with.

-If you need to know about chord names first, go to reading piano chords.
+If you need to know about chord names, you need to go to reading piano chords.

 Here's a little video on how to play chords.
 Watch it first or second.
 There are also videos that cover the same things but broken up and explained a little more on the piano chord lessons page.